Marie's Forest - the CD!

 At 3 am I was still awake, hearing those words.
 What else could I do but get up and write a song about a Viking Funeral?
 It just happened that Jim's birthday was a couple of days later, so I gave it to him as a gift.
 Thanks, Jim!

-and my Grandmother Larson was from Norway - so I actually DO have Viking "running through my viens!"
+By the way, my Grandfather, Olaf Larson, came from Sweden in the mid-1800s, and my Grandmother Larson was from Norway - so I actually DO have Viking "running through my viens!"
 Uff-da!

 5. Ireland in my Dreams